IT Focus Area: security

 4. Enforce Separation of Duties and Least Privilege

-Give people access to what they need in order to do their job, and nothing more.
+As Brian Vecci of Varonis points out, one of the keys to reducing the risks of insider theft is to restrict access to sensitive data.
+Give people access to what they need to do their job, and nothing more.
 This includes partners.
-Consider the Target breach – the HVAC contractor had access to the entire point-of-sale system, which they did not need in order to do their job.
+Consider the Target breach: an external HVAC contractor was unnecessarily given access to Target’s point-of-sale system.
 Contractors shouldn’t be allowed to operate on the same logical network layer as sensitive data.
 Ensure that service level agreements (SLAs) account for connectivity that is separate from corporate data.
 You need to be aware of what contractors and third parties have access to, and monitor their activities.

 5. Continuously Monitor User Behavior